Cynthia Bailey Scared Of Matt Jordan? ‘I Personally Don’t Do Well With Threats’

 Cynthia Bailey has been going through some personal issues on The Real Housewives of Atlanta over the past couple of months, as she’s been trying to create a new life for herself.
-During the show’s hiatus, Bailey decided that she wanted to file for divorce from her husband and she wanted to move on from the drama.
-She had felt betrayed in the past because Peter Thomas had moved to Charlotte to open his night clubs and he got a little too close to another woman.
+During the show’s hiatus, Bailey decided that she wanted to file for divorce from her husband and wanted to move on from the drama.
+She had felt betrayed in the past because Peter Thomas had moved to Charlotte to open his nightclubs and got a little too close to another woman.
 This was the beginning of the end for them.
 While they legally separated, Thomas had no idea that Bailey wanted a divorce.

 According to a new Bravo report, Cynthia Bailey is now revealing how it felt showing up at Thomas’ club opening in Charlotte even though she wasn’t invited.
 She had learned that Thomas had asked Kenya Moore to host the club opening, as she had made a name for herself on The Real Housewives of Atlanta.
-Surprisingly, he gladly invited Cynthia Bailey into the club opening, but there was more going on than just a party that night.
+Surprisingly, he gladly invited Cynthia Bailey to the club opening, but there was more going on than just a party that night.

 #halloween ‘They’re Perky!’
 Real Housewives of Atlanta’s Cynthia Bailey Gets a Breast Exam — in Front… https://t.co/2dTDZmDUvC #socialdome pic.twitter.com/aFr55uOnuK